 What can you do to enhance your domestic relationship?
 How can you nourish it so it can also serve as a source of support for you?

-No matter how much you love your parents, taking care of an aging relative can be stressful.
+No matter how much you love your family, taking care of an aging relative can be stressful.

 To offset the stress, consider the power of positive thinking.
 A University of North Carolina stress study has shown that people who “seed their lives” with moments of positive emotions are more resilient in the face of challenges.
 This approach doesn’t mean ignoring or denying the negatives.
 Instead, it means taking time to notice the “micromoments” of things that are going well.

 So does this mean you should go to more movies or eat more chocolate?
 Not really.
-According to Dr. Martin Seligman, a University of Pennsylvania researcher and former president of the American Psychological Association, these activities might feel good in the moment.
-More lasting avenues to happiness, however, come from focusing your attention on activities that feel meaningful.
-Often this strategy involves taking a new perspective on your daily routines, looking at the glass as “half full.”
+According to Dr. Martin Seligman, a University of Pennsylvania researcher and former president of the American Psychological Association, these sensory activities might feel good in the moment.
+Longer-lasting avenues to happiness, however, come from focusing your attention on activities that feel meaningful.
+There is certainly tons of purpose and meaning in the caregiving work that you do!
+It’s a matter of turning your attention to why you do it.

 “I now feel much closer to my mother.”